Challenges in Writing an Historical-fiction Trilogy

 People: Reconnecting with my ongoing fictional and historical characters while also introducing new ones of both types is just plain fun.

-The fictional co-protagonists in Rubies of the Viper are a nineteen-year-old Roman heiress named Theodosia Varro and her older, newly inherited Greek slave, Alexander.
-The tale is told exclusively through their alternating points of view.
-Both of them continue as major players in The Viper Amulet, where Theodosia’s point of view goes on while a younger relative’s perspective replaces Alexander’s.
 Theodosia’s point of view also extends through The Ruby Ring, and the other perspective moves to an even younger member of the family.
-It’s an unusual way to present a multi-generational story, but as I now work my way through the third book of the series, I’m happy with the way it’s turning out.
+It’s an unusual way to present a multi-generational story, but as I now finish writing the third book of the series, I’m happy with the way it’s turning out.

-The historical male characters in Rubies of the Viper are Emperor Nero and four others—Otho, Vespasian, Titus, and Domitian—each of whom will take his turn as emperor before my trilogy ends.
-There’s also a real-life female, a sultry courtesan named Poppaea Sabina who keeps things hopping (and men drooling) in Nero’s palace.
+The historical male characters in The Ruby Ring include Emperor Nero and four others: Otho, Vespasian, Titus, and Domitian.
+Three of them will take Nero’s place as emperor before my trilogy ends.

 To further complicate the plot, a new-and-intriguing historical man enters the mix in The Viper Amulet.
 Another equally fascinating historical woman is poised to do the same in The Ruby Ring.
 More pleasures lie ahead!

-Places: Most of Rubies of the Viper is set in or near Rome, although three characters travel to Greece and one ventures on to gritty Antioch and its leafy suburb, Daphne, in what was then a part of Syria and these days is a part of Turkey.
+The Viper AmuletPlaces: Most of Rubies of the Viper is set in or near Rome, although three characters travel to Greece and one ventures on to gritty Antioch and its leafy suburb, Daphne, in what was then a part of Syria and these days is a part of Turkey.

-In that book’s sequel, The Viper Amulet, and now the sequel’s own sequel, The Ruby Ring, the novelty of introducing additional lands, cities, towns, and cultures from around the Mediterranean keeps me interested… and the reader, too, I trust.
 Ferreting out exactly the right physical details and atmospheric touches, which are essential to bringing today’s archaeological sites to life as the vibrant places that my characters would have experienced two thousand years ago, amuses me as much as researching a dynamic historical figure or coming up with a game-changing plot twist.

 But what does the writer of a decades-spanning tale do in the inevitable lulls between history-making events?

-One approach is to let the ordinary characters live their lives.
+One approach is to let thee ordinary characters live their lives.
 This doesn’t mean, of course, that nothing happens.
 Conflicts still take place.
 Old hatreds still boil over.
 Men and women still make love, have babies, argue, gossip, steal, cheat, lie, bully, murder, and commit other atrocities.
 Invented people do just what real people have done throughout history.
 It’s up to me, as the author, to infuse their activities with the tension and uncertainty that keeps readers turning pages.
 I work hard to fill my stories with conflict and suspense, so I’m delighted that many reviewers report staying well engaged with them.

 A second approach is simply to skip the slow parts.
 At one point in writing The Viper Amulet, there was little I could do to juice up Theodosia’s child-raising routine, which had no bearing on the plot anyway and threatened to smother it if I didn’t do something dramatic.
 So I planted one of those game-changing plot twists at the end of that section and then jumped seven and a half years forward into an energetic new section.
 The ploy works, the story moves along, and the suspense continues unabated to the end of the novel.
 Fun!